Mathumitha-Gnanasekaran/Book_Management_System/README.md

 - models/: Contains Sequelize models for Books and Users.
 - routes/: Contains route handlers for books and user authentication.
 - controllers/: Business logic for handling requests and responses.
-- middleware/: Custom middleware for authentication and error handling.
+- middleware/: Custom middleware for authentication.

 ---